 Using the analogy of a tree getting its nutrition from the soil, it is possible to see that the tree symbolizes the government and the society of a nation, and that the soil symbolizes the Catholic Church.
 This means that in order for the government and for the society of a nation to be prosperous and holy, the nation must be open to guidance and direction from the Church!
 For the Catholic Church to be successful in providing guidance and direction to a nation, it must continue to remain faithful to the authentic Teaching of Christ (i.e., Sacred Scripture and Tradition) "in season and out of season".
 When the Church continues to remain faithful to Christ, she will provide a rich source of nutrition which will strengthen a nation, and make it prosperous and holy.

-Through understanding the proper relationship the Church has with the government and the society of a nation, it is possible to see the great necessity of praying for the continued support of the clergy.
+Through understanding the proper relationship the Church has with a nation, it is possible to see the great necessity of praying for the continued support of the clergy.
 As I stated in the homepage of my site, the clergy are appointed to feed the Church in Christ's name with the word and the grace of God.
 One of the roles of the clergy in dealing with the feeding of God's flock, is one of guidance.
 Since the mission of lay Catholics is to insert the Culture of Life into the secular realm, and the clergy's job is to help souls get to Heaven, if the clergy fails to feed the Catholic laity, lay Catholics will spiritually starve, resulting with the Culture of Death wining!

 So what kind of guidance can the clergy give to lay Catholics on the issue of inserting the Culture of Life into the political realm?
 For example, can the clergy give campaign endorsements by preaching political manifestoes?
 The answer is NO!
 The clergy is NOT called by God to be politicians.
 Becoming politicians and making political policies belongs to the LAITY!
 The role of the clergy includes the following: